Information for applicants

 COME AND TALK TO US

-Interested applicants are encouraged to make an appointment with the Helpmann Academy to discuss the Fellowships, and learn more about how we can support your career development.
-This will provide the opportunity to discuss your plans and how you might be able to refine your proposed program and application.
+Applicants are encouraged to make an appointment with the Helpmann Academy to discuss your proposed Fellowship activity.
+We are happy to provide guidance and advise you on how you might be able to refine your proposed program and application.

 The Helpmann Fellowships are proudly supported by The James and Diana Ramsay Foundation